Engineering blog

 Rather than creating constraints, building features and design intent for your model, you can focus on creating geometry.

 Both methods of modeling have distinct virtues and challenges.
-Let’s take a look at the unique features of parametric vs direct modeling so that you can make more informed decisions about your business.
+Let’s look at the unique features of parametric vs direct modeling so you can make more informed decisions about your business.

 Advantages and Disadvantages of Parametric Modeling